Dashboard Member settings

 When can you evict a common law tenant?

-• at any time - if you have a written agreement (for example, a Lodger agreement) it may allow you to serve notice at any time.
-It must be at least 4 weeks’ notice
+• at any time - if you have a written agreement (eg a Lodger agreement) that allows you to serve a notice to quit at any time.
+You must give common law tenants at least four weeks’ notice of their eviction

-• when the common law tenant has broken a condition of the agreement - if there is nothing else in the agreement, you can only evict a tenant during the fixed term if they have broken a term
+• when the common law tenant has broken a condition of the agreement - if there is nothing else in the agreement, you can only evict a common law tenant during the fixed term if they have broken a term of the agreement (eg keeping a pet when this was prohibited in their contract).
+You must give common law tenants four weeks’ notice

-• if the fixed term is more than a year, you must give at least 40 days’ notice
+• more than a year - you must give at least 40 days’ notice

 If no fixed term was agreed when the common law tenant moved into the property, it is generally assumed that the agreement was for one year from the date the common law tenant moved in or first paid rent.
 Where this is the case, the landlord can end the tenancy at the end of the year by giving at least 40 days’ notice.